-According to the Articles of Association of the company and after a decision by the Annual General Meeting of Shareholders the Executive Director is entitled to receive a one-time remuneration (bonus) amounting to up to 1% of the net profit of the company, as well as to distribute among the members of the key management personnel an amount of up to 2% of the net profit of the Company for each calendar year.
-When it is required that a particular part be differed for a period longer than 12 months, this part is valuated based on its present value as at the date of the financial statement and is stated under non-current liabilities of category "Liabilities to personnel," in the statement of financial position.
+According to the Articles of Association of the company the Executive Director is entitled to receive a one-time remuneration (bonus) amounting to up to 1% of the net profit of the company, as well as to distribute among the members of the key management personnel an amount of up to 2% of the net profit of the Company when a positive financial result has been recorded and after a decision by the Annual General Meeting of Shareholders.
+When it is required that a particular part be differed for a period longer than 12 months, this part is valuated based on its present value as at the date of the financial statement and is stated under non-current liabilities of category "Liabilities to personnel" in the statement of financial position.
 For the rest of the personnel, incl. the management personnel, the amounts for profit-based bonuses are accounted in the period of their earning.